Every baby gets grumpy and irritated now and then (and if yours doesn’t…Well… Wanna swap?).

-- Clip in seat – When your baby is done swinging, you can clip the seat into a stationary position, allowing you to use the entire baby swing as regular (but slightly oversized) baby seat.
+- Clip-in the seat – When your baby is done swinging, you can clip the seat into a stationary position, allowing you to use the entire baby swing as regular (but slightly oversized) baby seat.

-- Washability – Lets face it, when babies are involved, mess just seems to happen.
+- Washability– let’s face it, when babies are involved, the mess just seems to happen.
 A removable machine washable cover makes for easy cleaning.
 Some baby swing seats are even coated in a waterproof material, preventing spills from soaking in.
 This allows you to easily and wipe the seat clean.

 The swinging motion

-- The swing direction – Most baby swings move from front to back.
+- The swing direction– Most baby swings move from the front to back.
 While they are in the minority, there are swings available that move from side to side.
 Pay attention to the type of movement that your baby finds most soothing.
 While some baby’s love to be rocked back and forth others definitely prefer a side to side motion.

 The frame supports the baby swing and prevents it from falling over.
-Lets take a look the different features available:
+Let’s take a look at the different features available:

-- Base of support – Simply put, the wider the base, the harder it will be for the baby swing to tip over.
+- The base of support– Simply put, the wider the base, the harder it will be for the baby swing to tip over.
 Just be mindful that the legs don’t protrude out too far or you may find yourself tripping over them in the middle of the night.

 In addition to the swaying motion, some baby carriers have extra bits and pieces designed to keep your baby busy and occupied.

 - Vibration – I’m not kidding.
 Premium baby swings come with a vibration setting.
 As your baby swings, the seat gently vibrates, soothing him to sleep.
-Today’s baby’s are spoiled!
+Today’s babies are spoiled!